 These include, for example, crypto currencies (29%), blockchain (29%), neural networks (27%) or initial coin offerings (27%).
 Cryptocurrencies such as Bitcoin also overvaluate more than one in four, followed by self-driving cars (22%) and artificial intelligence (20%).
 Personal shopping offers, contactless payment and language assistants, on the other hand, are still viewed critically by many consumers, as they do not yet offer any direct added value.

-In their presentation, Inken Kuhlmann, Senior Manager Growing Market at HubSpot, said: "If an innovation does not immediately reveal everyday benefits, it will be harder for consumers to gain recognition, but sometimes they are unaware which technologies are already in use and omnipresent.
+In her speech, Inken Kuhlmann, Senior Manager Growing Market at HubSpot, said: "If an innovation does not immediately reveal everyday benefits, it will be harder for consumers to find recognition.
+Sometimes they are unaware of which technologies are already in use and are omnipresent.

 Underrated development cycles